Zaïko Langa Langa: Cavacha, first awards and Plaisir De L'Ouest Afrique

 In December 1974, Zaïko Langa Langa survived its first split.
 Papa Wemba, Evoloko Jocker, Bozi Boziana and Mavuela Somo left and formed Isifi Lokole.
-This offshoot would later disband as well, giving rise to Yoka Lokole, which would eventually evolve into Viva La Musica in December 1976.
+This offshoot would later disband as well, giving rise to Yoka Lokole, which Wemba will later leave to form Viva La Musica in December 1976.
 That year, Zaïko Langa Langa received two awards: Best Orchestra of Zaire and Best Star of the Year, the latter awarded to Evoloko Jocker.
 "Mizou" was one of the band's debut singles, which premiered in early 1975.
 To fill the void left by the members of Isifi Lokole, singers Likinga Redo and Lengi Lenga Nsumbu joined the band.
 Mbuta Mashakado changes from pop section to typical.
 During the latter half of 1975, Zaïko Langa Langa released the singles "Eboza", "Yudasi", and "Elo", all of which met with considerable acclaim, especially the highly successful "Elo".

 In late 1975, under the production of prominent guitarist Henri Bowane, Zaïko Langa Langa embarked on a month-and-a-half-long tour in Ghana, where they recorded their second LP and first double album, titled Plaisir De L'Ouest Afrique, at Studio Essiebons.
 Plaisir De L'Ouest Afrique was later remastered and reissued as Zaire-Ghana in 1993.
+"Zaïko Wa Wa" quickly rose to the top of the Ghanaian charts.
 They also toured in Togo as part of the same tour.
 In 1976, Félix Manuaku Waku joins Ray Lema, Bopol Mansiamina and many others to form an offshoot band, Les Ya Toupas du Zaïre.
 After they returned to Kinshasa, Mashakado departed from the band to join Yoka Lokole, while Gina Efonge made a triumphant return after overcoming depression (although he left in 1977 to establish his band TP Libanko).
 Meridjo Belobi rejoined Zaïko Langa Langa following his release from prison.

 1977–1979: Pre-golden era

 FESTAC 77 participation and tenth anniversary

-Bozi Boziana and Mbuta Mashakado have reintegrated into Zaïko, after the failure of Yoka Lokole.
+Bozi Boziana and Mbuta Mashakado have reintegrated into Zaïko Langa Langa, after the failure of Yoka Lokole.
 Manuaku Waku, N'Yoka Longo, Likinga Redo and Mashakado were selected by Tabu Ley Rochereau to join the National Orchestra of Zaire (ONAZA).
 They participate as band members at FESTAC 77 in Lagos.
 Numerous singles were released in early 1977, including Bimi Ombale's "Ima", in which Manuaku Waku uses the bouzouki for the very first time in Congolese rumba.
 The instrument was later stolen and never seen again.